-Československá obchodní banka, a. s., voluntarily meets and complies with the corporate governance quidelines set out in the Corporate Governance Code based on the OECD Principles.
+Československá obchodní banka, a. s., voluntarily meets and complies with the corporate governance guidelines set out in the Corporate Governance Code based on the OECD Principles.

-In February 2012, the ČSOB's Board of Directors adopted the ČSOB's Corporate Governance Code to define the role of key bodies and lay out basic rules of the Bank's governance in compliance with the Czech law and in line with the internationally accepted practice.
+ČSOB's Corporate Governance Code, adopted by the ČSOB's Board of Directors in 2012, defines the role of key bodies and lays out basic rules of the Bank's governance in compliance with the Czech law and in line with the internationally accepted practice.
 The ČSOB's Corporate Governance Code is available in the Bank's Corporate Office.

-In August 2012, the ČSOB's Board of Directors approved the ČSOB's Anti-Corruption Programme Policy (effective as from 1 October 2012) including the principle of zero tolerance for bribery and corrupt practices.
+Effective from October 2012, ČSOB's Anti-Corruption Programme Policy includes the principle of zero tolerance for bribery and corrupt practices.
 By issuing and introducing this programme, ČSOB formalized its principles and attitudes nurtured by ČSOB on a continuous and long-term basis.
 Compliant with the Code of Ethics, this regulation was issued to show to both the public and our employees that corrupt practices or other unethical conduct is and will not be tolerated in ČSOB.